DarioVaccaro/DarioVaccaro/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I'm a Full Stack Developer focused on financial products.
 I've built multiple successful applications to help stock market traders make money and learn more about the market.
-My projects have been used by tens of thousands of people and receive more than 1,000,000 page views annually.
+My projects have been used by tens of thousands of people in over 100 countries, received more than 2,000,000 page views annually and generated over $3 Million dollars in revenue.
 Projects I've built:

 - [Filing:re](https://www.filingre.com)
 - [Filing:re Alerts](https://www.filingre.com/alerts)